 Dan's film and television credits include staring as Joe Gusto in the award winning comedy The Deposition of Lou Bagetta opposite Patrick Gallo of Paramount Television's The Offer, playing the role of Leno LaBianca in Mary Harron's (dir.
 American Psycho) latest film Charlie Says.
 Dan has appeared with Christina Hendrix on NBC's Good Girls, Zoey Deschanel on FOX’s New Girl, Justin Berfield on FOX's Malcolm in The Middle. and with Breaking Bad's RJ Mitte in the independent feature Who’s Driving Doug?

-As a singer, Dan specializes in The Great American Songbook.
-Dan and his jazz band perform at various events and venues all over Southern California, including The Bar Nineteen12 of The Beverly Hills Hotel, The Ritz Carlton at Corona Del Mar, The Riviera Hotel and Frank Sinatra House in Palm Springs
+Inspired by artist like Frank Sinatra, Dean Martin, Tony Bennett, Nat "King" Cole, Harry Connick Jr. and Michael Buble', Dan croons the Great American Songbook.
+Dan and his jazz band perform regularly all over Southern California including residencies at The Drake in Laguna Beach, Le Grand DTLA, Chess Park Lounge in Glendale, and has also frequented such venues at The Bar Nineteen12 of The Beverly Hills Hotel, The Ritz Carlton at Corona Del Mar and Rancho Mirage, The Riviera Hotel and Frank Sinatra House in Palm Springs

-Brad "Martini" Chambers and Gary Owens.
-Dan recently performed at the popular Eagle Rock Music Festival, as well as The Mistletoe and Martini Christmas Concert at The Universal Amphitheater sponsored by the radio station where Frank Sinatra Jr., Natalie Cole, Steve Tyrell, Bobby Caldwell and Big Bad Voodoo Daddy also performed.
+Brad "Martini" Chambers.
+Dan has performed at the Eagle Rock Music Festival, as well as the Mistletoe and Martini Christmas Concert at The Universal Amphitheater where Frank Sinatra Jr., Natalie Cole, Steve Tyrell, Bobby Caldwell and Big Bad Voodoo Daddy also performed.